OpusVL/asterisk-docker/README.md

 First stage installs the prerequisites and builds Asterisk from source.
 Second stage copies the compiled assets from the first, sets up the asterisk user and sets permissions.

-> Now includes the Festival Text-To-Speach Server and LDAP support.
+> Includes the Festival Text-To-Speach Server and LDAP support.

+> Now with opus codec from https://downloads.digium.com/pub/telephony/codec_opus/ and with res_rtsp as it was missing from earlier builds because of a non-included `librtsp2-dev`.

 `/etc/asterisk` is populated with the config samples from `make samples`.
 Mount your own folder to overwrite the samples.